 Eye Movement Desensitization and Reprocessing “EMDR” therapy is a well-researched treatment for various mental health issues.
 EMDR targets traumatic memories that become “locked” in the brain, as well as symptoms associated with these memories, such as flashbacks, recurring nightmares, and disturbing thoughts and emotions.
 These memories form when an individual is under significant stress, such as experienced during a violent event, abuse, rape, accident, and bullying,

-What is a EMDR session like?
+What is an EMDR session like?

-During a treatment session, various treatment components are integrated into a protocol depending on the patient’s symptoms.
-“Dual stimulation” relies on bilateral eye movements, listenting to tones or tapping.
-These movements are believed to stimulate the brain to cause changes in emotions and cogntive patterns.
+During a treatment session, various treatment components are integrated into a protocol depending on your symptoms.
+“Bilateral stimulation” relies on bilateral eye movements, listening to tones, or tapping on knees or shoulders (i.e. butterfly tap).
+Dual attention stimulus processing allows you to focus simultaneously on traumatic material while keeping grounded in the present moment.
+EMDR movements are believed to stimulate the brain to cause changes in emotions and cognitive patterns.

 During the treatment phases, you focus momentarily on specific memories or future situations while engaging in the dual stimulation.
 People often find that their memories become altered and that their associations to disturbing events change in a positive direction.

 After processing, people frequently experience relief related to the distressing memories and improved emotional functioning that have profound and enduring impacts.

 What should I expect in EMDR therapy?

 Dr. Mazzei has successfully used EMDR therapy with many individuals to overcome their traumatic pasts and to resolve emotional issues.
 She will first meet with you for an initial consultation.
 At this session, you will start your therapeutic relationship together and learn more about EMDR.
 Dr. Mazzei will gather information about your situation, your history, and your goals for therapy.